 Cheese & Salad

-As you may have guessed by the number of courses served, the traditional French Christmas dinner lasts for hours!
+I’ve outlined above the general structure of a grand traditional French Christmas dinner.
+As you may have guessed by the number of courses served, the meal lasts for hours!

-This is the general structure of a traditional grand meal.
-But as you can see, it’s elaborate and costly.
-Not all French families want – or have the means – to serve such elaborate dishes.
+It’s elaborate and costly.
+Not all French families want – or have the means – to serve such complicated meals.

 And the dishes served at Christmas can, of course, vary according to a family’s own traditions and their regional cuisine.